SymfonyCasts/symfony5/sfcasts/ep1/setup.md

 ```

 Yea... that's it!
 Our project - which is *fully* set up and ready to leverage
-Symfony - is less than 15 files if you don't count things like `.gitignore`.
+Symfony - is less than 15 files... if you don't count things like `.gitignore`.
 Lean and mean.

 ## Checking Requirements

-Okay, so... let's hook a web server up to our app and see it in action already!
+Let's hook up a web server to our app and see it in action!
+First, make sure
-First, make sure you system has everything Symfony needs by running:
+your computer has everything Symfony needs by running:

 ```terminal
 symfony check:req